NeonPhoenix/Project365/README.md

 ## Web
 - [ ] E-Card Generator
 	- Make a site that allows people to generate their own little e-cards and send them to other people.
 Do not use Flash.
-Use a picture library and perhaps insightful mottos or quotes.
+Use a picture library and perhaps insightful motto's or quotes.
 - [ ] CAPTCHA Maker
-	- Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
+	- Ever see those images with letters a numbers when you sign-up for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.
 - [ ] Page scraper
 	- Create an application which connects to a site and pulls out all links, or images, and saves them to a list.
 Optional: Organize the indexed content and don’t allow duplicates.
 Have it put the results into an easily searchable index file.
+- [ ] Fetch Current Weather
+	- Get the current weather for a given zip/postal code.
+Optional: Try locating the user automatically.

 ## Files
 - [ ] Quiz Maker
-	- Make an application which takes various questions form a file, picked randomly, and puts together a quiz for students.
+	- Make an application which takes various questions from a file, picked randomly, and puts together a quiz for students.
 Each quiz can be different and then reads a key to grade the quizzes.
 - [ ] RPG Character Stat Creator
 	- Make a program which will randomly create a character’s stats based on several rules set forth by the user.
 Have it generate a class, gender, strength/magic/dexterity points, and extra abilities or trades.
 Have it save it to a file which can then be printed out by a dungeon master.